-- 1. A renewal application, received within six months after expiry of the previous licence, will be processed. - 2.
-A renewal application, received more than six months but less than 12 months after expiry of the previous licence, will require a re-qualifying test.
+- 1. A renewal application, received within 3 months after expiry of the previous licence, will be processed, the term of the licence will remain the same. - A renewal application received more than 3 months but less than 12 months of the expiry of the term of the licence will be processed; however, the licence will be processed with a new term start and end date.
+Applicants will be required to successfully complete a re-qualifying test.
 The requirement for, and components of, a re-qualifying test are provided in Section E. - 3.
 A renewal submitted more than 12 months after expiry will be treated as a first application. - 4.
+Air brake Instructor's licence renewal process must be completed within the sixty (60) days after expiry of the previous Air Brake Instructor's licence.
+Air Brake Instructor's renewal application received more than sixty (60) days of expiry of the previous licence will be treated as a first application. - 5.
 A Driving Instructor must not conduct driver training with an expired licence.
-Non-compliance will result in disciplinary action as determined by the Registrar. - 5.
-Upon completion of processing, a renewed driver instructor licence will be generated and sent to the Driving Instructor. - 6.
+Non-compliance will result in disciplinary action as determined by the Registrar. - 6.
+Upon completion of processing, a renewed driver instructor licence will be generated and sent to the Driving Instructor. - 7.
 Driver Training Schools must provide training hours for all former and current instructors.